 What it feels like for a girl

-We listened to Madonna’s ‘Music’ album in the car.
-Yes, I am a sucker for albums.
+We listened to Madonna’s Music album in the car that was taking my friend and I somewhere we’d never been before.
+Yes, I’m a sucker for albums.
+And driving.

-I was, later on, wearing a red check, cinched at the waist, short jumpsuit I feel a special way inside of and carrying lavender in my right hand while going down the stairs of a wooden kids’ house in a beautiful meadow.
+Later on, I wore a red check, cinched at the waist short jumpsuit I feel a special way inside of, carried lavender in my right hand, instead of wine, while going down the stairs of a wooden kids’ house in a beautiful meadow.

 Uhmm…

 I’ve never heard it in my native language.
-Until just recently, when my heart skipped a beat.
-Said in the most genuine way I’d ever heard someone say by someone I didn’t even know.
-So, I made sure that I would meet them.
-And I did.
+Until recently, when my heart skipped a beat.
+It was said, in the most natural way, by someone I hadn’t met before — but I made sure I would, and I did.
 And we lived happily ever after.
-Wait.
-I’m kidding, but you know what?
+Wait, I’m kidding, but you know what?
 This is the drill.

 She smiled and a bit shy, surprised, said I don’t think so or who knows.
-She told me she hadn’t even realised she was saying it and we had a wonderful conversation over coffee, yes, the vibe.
+She told me she didn’t even realise she was saying it and we had a wonderful conversation over coffee, yes, the vibe.

 Man.